RespectingChildren.com

 CURRICULUM

-Creative Art Experiences (2 hrs / C1): It's time to think outside the box!
-Art should provide an opportunity to experiment with different mediums, express emotions and bring joy.
-This interactive session will explore various process oriented open-ended art activities that support creativity and self-expression.
+Creative Art Experiences (2 hrs): It's time to think outside the box!
+Art should be an open-ended process that provides an opportunity to experiment with different mediums, express emotions and bring joy.
+This session explores various art activities that support creativity and self-expression.

-STEM Experiences for Young Children: Ages 2-5 years (2 hrs / C2) STEM - Science, Technology, Engineering and Mathematics are cornerstones of the toddler and preschool experience.
+STEM Experiences for Young Children: Ages 2-5 years (2 hrs) STEM - Science, Technology, Engineering and Mathematics are cornerstones of the toddler and preschool experience.
 During this session we will explore a variety of activities to support STEM and reflect components of the Learning Standards across multiple content areas.

 NOTE: Target audience is those who work with children ages 2-5 years.

-Webbing as a Tool to Create Preschool Curriculum (2 hrs / C2) Webbing is a brainstorming method used to generate curriculum ideas in multiple categories, such as topic areas, learning centers or developmental domains.
+Webbing as a Tool to Create Preschool Curriculum (2 hrs) Webbing is a brainstorming method used to generate curriculum ideas in multiple categories, such as topic areas, learning centers or developmental domains.
 It also provides multiple opportunities to individualize instruction.
 This hands-on session will take a look at how to create webs and utilize them in activity planning.

 TEACHING STRATEGIES

-10 Strategies to Extend Learning for Young Children - Ages birth to 5 years (2 hrs / C2) An intentional teacher becomes skilled in capturing opportunities to scaffold children's experiences in the early childhood classroom.
+10 Strategies to Extend Learning for Young Children - Ages birth to 5 years (2 hrs) An intentional teacher becomes skilled in capturing opportunities to scaffold children's experiences in the early childhood classroom.
 Based on the book Powerful Interactions: How to Connect with Children to Extend Their Learning, this session explores ten strategies to expand children's discovery while employing curriculum and capturing teachable moments.

 Exploring Developmentally Appropriate Practices (D.A.P.)
-(2 hrs / C1) D.A.P. is an expression that is frequently heard in our field, but not always clearly understood.
+(2 hrs) D.A.P. is an expression that is frequently heard in our field, but not always clearly understood.
 Based on the most recent NAEYC Position Statement on Developmentally Appropriate Practices, we will explore the six components of D.A.P. and the importance of implementing all of these elements in your classroom.